 Overloading The System

-A bigger battery might overload your car’s electrical system.
-Car systems are designed for specific battery sizes.
-Using a larger battery can lead to overheating.
-Overheating can damage the wiring and other electrical components.
-This can result in costly repairs.
+A bigger battery might overload your car’s electrical system, designed for specific battery sizes.
+Using a larger battery can lead to overheating, damaging the wiring and other electrical components and resulting in costly repairs.

 Warranty Issues